apache/hawq-docs/install/aws-config.md

     | 22    | ssh - secure connect to other hosts |
     | 8080  | Ambari - HAWQ admin/config web console |

+- When running HAWQ on AWS, UDP network traffic must be permitted between each cluster node.
+Enable this access by creating or modifying a security group to include rules for inbound and outbound UDP traffic.
+Be sure to specify a complete range of port numbers in these rules.

 - You can configure a non-default VPC with an internet gateway and allocate an Elastic IP address for the VPC.
 AWS will automatically configure the Elastic IP for internet access.

 - A *placement group* is a logical grouping of instances within a single Availability Zone.
 Using placement groups enables applications to participate in a low-latency, 10 Gbps network.
 Placement groups are recommended for applications that benefit from low network latency, high network throughput, or both.